The study of Microbiology is BIG SCIENCE

-The undergraduate microbiology major at the University of Nebraska-Lincoln is offered through both the College of Arts and Sciences (CAS) and the College of Agricultural Sciences and Natural Resources (CASNR).
+The UNL undergraduate microbiology program is an interdisciplinary major offered through both the College of Arts and Sciences (CAS) and the College of Agricultural Sciences and Natural Resources (CASNR).

-There are four different areas of specialization within the major, so you can focus on the particular areas of microbiology that most interest you and are the best fit for your career path.
+Areas of SpecializationMicobiologists and other scientists who study microbes usually focus on a particular microbe or research career area.
+Microbiology offers 4 different areas of specialization within the major, so you can focus on the particular areas that most interest you and fit your career path.

 - Clinical and veterinary microbiology (including medical, dental, and other health related areas)